Archdiocese of San Francisco: Seminaries

-Recognized lay ecclesial movements

-Fraternity of Communion and Liberation (CL).
-CL is an ecclesial association of Pontifical Right.
-Meetings are held weekly at St. Thomas More Church and the National Shrine of Saint Francis of Assisi.

 Media

 The archdiocese's first official weekly newspaper was The Monitor.
 It began publishing in 1858 in part to defend San Francisco's minority groups against attacks by The Hounds.
 The paper was funded by subscriptions.
 By the 1980s, its readership among immigrants had waned, despite changes such as publishing bilingual English–Spanish issues.
 In 1981, circulation was further impacted by the establishment of the Diocese of San José and its paper The Valley Catholic.
 The Monitor published its last issue on June 14, 1984, citing competition from television.

 In 1999, the archdiocese began publishing a second paper, Catholic San Francisco, adding a Spanish edition, San Francisco Católico, in 2012.
 Catholic San Francisco now publishes in magazine format.

 KSFB, an independent Catholic radio station, broadcasts from San Francisco.